 Growing up, our Passover seders (ceremonial dinners) were not complete without my grandmother’s famous meringues.
 These airy, fluffy, cloud-like cookies are popular on Passover because they are grain-free, making them the perfect kosher treat.
 These meringues use cream of tartar and for anyone who is weary that this ingredient may not be kosher for Passover, indeed it is!
 The cookies are made similar to French meringue by beating egg whites and gradually adding in sugar; you’ll need a stand-mixer or a hand-mixer to do this heavy lifting.
-Whether you celebrate Passover or not, you’ll love the light, marshmallow-y texture of these cookies with their chocolate swirled tops.
+Whether you celebrate Passover or not, you’ll love the light, marshmallow-y texture of these cookies with their chocolate-swirled tops.
+Plus, they’re gluten-free!

 Related: My Grandmother’s Classic Jewish Cinnamon Twist Cookies